Yukon: Language

-The Yukon's Language Act "recognises the significance" of the territory's aboriginal languages in the Yukon, and permits their use in Legislative Assembly proceedings, although only English and French are available for laws and court proceedings.
+The Yukon's Language Act "recognizes the significance" of the territory's aboriginal languages in the Yukon, and permits their use in Legislative Assembly proceedings, although only English and French are available for laws and court proceedings.

 Religion

 The 2021 Canadian census reported that 59.7% of Yukoners reported having no religious affiliation, the highest percentage in Canada.
-The most frequently reported religious affiliation was Christianity, reported by 46.2% of residents, followed by Sikhism at 1.0%.
+The most frequently reported religious affiliation was Christianity, reported by 35.0% of residents, followed by Sikhism at 1.0%.

 Economy

 The Yukon's major industry is mining (lead, zinc, silver, gold, asbestos and copper).
-The government acquired the land from the Hudson's Bay Company in 1870 and split it from the Northwest Territories in 1898 to fill the need for local government created by the population influx of the gold rush.
+The federal government acquired the land from the Hudson's Bay Company in 1870 and split it from the Northwest Territories in 1898 to fill the need for local government created by the population influx of the gold rush.
 Thousands of these prospectors moved to the territory, ushering a period of Yukon history recorded by authors such as Robert W. Service and Jack London.
 The memory of this period and the early days of the Royal Canadian Mounted Police, as well as the territory's scenic wonders and outdoor recreation opportunities, makes tourism the second most important industry in the territory.

 Manufacturing, including furniture, clothing, and handicrafts, follows in importance, along with hydroelectricity.
 The traditional industries of trapping and fishing have declined.
 As of 2012, the government sector directly employs approximately 6,300 out of a labour force of 20,800, on a population of 27,500.

 On May 1, 2015, the Yukon modified its Business Corporations Act, in an effort to attract more benefits and participants to its economy.
 One amendment to the BCA lets a proxy be given for voting purposes.
 Another change will allow directors to pursue business opportunities declined by the corporation, a practice off-limits in most other jurisdictions due to the inherent potential for conflicts of interest.
 One of the changes will allow a corporation to serve as a director of a subsidiary registered in Yukon.
 The legislation also allows companies to add provisions in their articles of incorporation giving directors blanket approval to sell off all of the company's assets without requiring a shareholder vote.
 If provided for by a unanimous shareholders agreement, a corporation is not required to have directors at all.
-There is increased flexibility regarding the location of corporate records offices, including the ability to maintain a records office outside of Yukon so long as it is accessible by electronic means.
+There is increased flexibility regarding the location of corporate records offices, including the ability to maintain a records office outside of the Yukon so long as it is accessible by electronic means.